-As of December 31, 2020 and 2019, the Group had 138,756,915 preferred shares with a nominal value of 10 Russian rubles each, authorised and issued under the Russian law and representing 25% of the Mechel PAO's share capital, of which 83,963,279 shares were outstanding and fully paid for, and the remaining 54,793,636 shares were owned by one of the Group's subsidiaries.
+As of December 31, 2021 and 2020, the Group had 138,756,915 preferred shares with a nominal value of 10 Russian rubles each, authorised and issued under the Russian law and representing 25% of the Mechel PAO's share capital, of which 83,963,279 shares were outstanding and fully paid for, and the remaining 54,793,636 shares were owned by one of the Group's subsidiaries.
 In December 2019, the Group sold 709,130 preferred shares for RUB 63 million.
 Under the Russian law and the Mechel PAO's Charter, these preferred shares are non-cumulative and have no voting rights, except for cases stipulated by the law and the Charter.
-The dividend yield paid per one preferred share is also fixed by the Charter and amounts to 20% of the consolidated annual net profit of the Group under IFRS divided by 138,756,915 issued preferred shares.
+The dividend yield paid per one preferred share is also fixed by the Charter and amounts to 20% of the consolidated annual net profit of the Group under IFRS, attributable to equity shareholders of Mechel PAO, divided by 138,756,915 issued preferred shares.